 However, Close devoted himself in the main to geology, particularly to glaciation.
 He was one of the pioneers in this subject, and published several important papers, particularly one in 1866 on the general glaciation of Ireland.
 He travelled to the west of Ireland on geological field trips, developing in the process his interest in the Irish language and antiquities.
 In 1872 he published a joint paper with G. H. Kinahan (qv) on the glaciation of Iar-Connacht.
 He interpreted a number of widely separated geological features as results of glaciation, and concluded that Ireland had once been covered by a huge ice sheet.
 By analysing rock striations and the direction of drumlin ridges, he was able to determine the direction of ice-flow.
 In 1878–9 he was president of the Royal Geological Society of Ireland.
-He was elected a member of the RIA on 13 May 1867, and was treasurer from 1878 until his resignation in 1903, when he had become too deaf to participate fully in business.
-He was also a member of the committee of the RDS.
+He was elected a member of the Royal Irish Academy (RIA) on 13 May 1867, and was treasurer from 1878 until his resignation in 1903, when he had become too deaf to participate fully in business.
+He was also a member of the committee of the Royal Dublin Society (RDS).
 He used the pseudonyms John O'Toole and Claudius Kennedy when publishing works on astronomy and physics, in which he felt his opinions were those of an amateur, though with his knowledge of astronomy and of the Irish language he was able to be of considerable assistance to John O'Farrelly, who translated an Irish astronomical text into English in 1893.
 Close's detailed commentary was completed in 1901, though neither text nor commentary was then published.
 In 1897 he published his last paper, on granite boulders near Dublin.
 He was a supporter of free libraries and bequeathed sums in support of the Irish language and literature, as well as presenting many books and manuscripts to the library of the RIA.
 Close died, unmarried, in his rooms in Lower Baggot Street on 12 September 1903.
 He left £1,100 in his will to the RIA, provided they would begin publishing an Irish-language dictionary within ten years of his death.
 Carl Marstrander (qv) hurriedly prepared the first fasciculus and published it on 14 August 1913.
 Robert Lloyd Praeger (qv) considered Close ‘one of the most generous of men’, and noted his ‘hesitating and singularly courteous and modest manner’ (Praeger, 65).